floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 This function call creates an image of size 256x256 with all other parameters using their default values.

-In case I also need to use a non-default pixel format I simple add that to the option-bag parameter list, the parameter order doesn't matter:
+In case I also need to use a non-default pixel format I simply add that to the option-bag parameter list, the parameter order doesn't matter:

 ```c